- Code Snippets

 </Project>

-After building the solution or project, you can see that TestLibrary32Bit.dll, TestLibrary64Bit.dll, and TestLibraryAnyCPU.dll were copied to output folder.
+After building the solution or project, you can see that TestLibrary32Bit.dll, TestLibrary64Bit.dll, and TestLibraryAnyCPU.dll were copied to the output folder.